pdl39/babylonjs-starter/README.md

 # Node.js Express App

-## _A basic starting point for your node express.js projects, built with Webpack._
+## _A basic starting point for your Node.js Express projects, built with Webpack._

 - The build is based on vanilla JS with no specific frontend framework in mind,
 - but you can definitely add the frontend framework of your choice and update configurations accordingly.